joewilson81/ReactNativeStarterKit/README.md

    Test that everything is working:
    `react-native run-ios` To check in iOS `react-native run-android` (while the Android emulator is running) to check in Android

+4. It is nice to see when Redux actions are triggered and view the state before and after each action, so let's set up `redux-logger`

+   `npm i redux-logger --save-dev`

+   Add the logger to the middleware for development only.